tmhub/catalog-configurable-swatches/README.md

     $ modman clone git@github.com:tmhub/catalog-configurable-swatches.git

 **Manual installation**

 Unpack archive to the Magento root directory, disable compilation and clear cache.

 ### Required modifications
 **Copy the following files and folders from RWD to your theme:**

 > Replace the `PACKAGE/THEME` with your values in commands below.
 For example default/f001, default/f001_grey.
+> If you are planning to use colorswatches on all of your themes, you can replace the `PACKAGE/THEME` with base/default.

     cd /path/to/magento